Woojoong Lee, M.D., (PGY4)

 - Most interesting diagnosis seen to date: Basketball size fibroid with abdominal pain

-- Medical / Research Interests: Interventional Spine and Pediatric TBI
+- Medical / Research Interests: Interventional Pain and TBI

 - Why did you choose PM&R?
 It is the only specialty truly about function, independence, and promoting physical activity and fitness.

-- Personal Interests: Traveling, swimming, beach days, outrigger canoe paddling, kayaking, surfing poorly, snorkeling/diving, hiking, tennis, photography
+- Personal Interests: Traveling, swimming, outrigger canoe paddling, kayaking, SUP, scuba diving/ snorkeling, photography, tennis, hiking, and cross-country sking.

 - How did you hear about the residency program?
 Researching PM&R programs preparing for application to residency.